 The history of protected nature areas in Armenia has duration of thousands years.
 The Armenian chroniclers say that since the end of the 3rd and begging of the 2nd centuries B.C. there was an evidence of activities aimed at nature protection.

-Khosrov Forest state reserve is one of the oldest protected areas in the world having a history of about 1700 years.
-The reserve preserves ancient cultural amenities, historical-architectural monuments, unique plant and animal species, splendid diversity of scientific landscapes.
+The Khosrov forest has a history of about 1700 years.
+It preserves ancient cultural amenities, historical-architectural monuments, unique plant and animal species, splendid diversity of scientific landscapes.

 In accordance with the evidence of Armenian historian Pavstos Byuzand, two fenced forests, called “Tachar Mayri (Sacred Forest)” and “Khosrovakert”, were established on both banks of Azat river.
 “Tachar Mayri” forest started from Garni Temple and stretched to Dvin city.
 “Khosrovakert” was established in between Artashat and Dvin cities along the reeds.
 During many centauries “Khosrovakert” forest disappeared.
 The remained “Temple Mayri” was later merged with the natural forest.
 The King Khosrov’s forest remained during the centuries to become a reserve.